Bard-Gaming/Queue-Tea-Pie/README.md

 Whilst the error we raised appears correctly in the CloudWatch console, this doesn't cause the program to exit, meaning other messages can still be processed by the lambda function.

+### Error handling
-Since the message has failed to process, it will land right back in the queue in order to be processed again.
+Since the previous message has failed to process, it will land right back in the queue in order to be processed again.
 However, you might want to prevent the message from getting back into the queue, or you might want to perform some cleanup actions before the message gets back into the queue.